-Costs to ship products to customers are included in cost of sales and amounts billed to customers, if any, to cover shipping and handling are included in sales.
+Costs incurred to get products to point of sale are included in cost of sales and amounts billed to customers, if any, to cover shipping and handling are included in sales.

 Cash and Cash Equivalents

 Cash and cash equivalents include short-term deposits and highly liquid investments that have original maturities of three months or less when purchased and are stated at cost, which approximates fair value.